The Bergman Prize

 Complete Contest Guidelines

-- The Bergman Prize is open to residents of the United States who have not published more than one book-length collection of poetry with a registered ISBN.
+- The Bergman Prize is open to residents of the United States who have not published (or committed to publishing) more than one book-length collection of poetry with a registered ISBN.

 - Manuscripts must be submitted via Submittable by October 31, 2022 at 11:59 pm PST.